-At the 1997 Annual Meeting, the strong debate over what "COSA" means and what our Step One should say indicated a lack of fellowship-wide group conscience in the matter of who we are and what we stand for.
+At the 1997 Annual Delegate Meeting, the strong debate over what "COSA" meant and what our Step One should say indicated a lack of fellowship-wide group conscience in the matter of who we are and what we stand for.
 Unfortunately, the votes of absentee delegates (who did not have the opportunity to participate in the discussion) outweighed the delegates who were present, and the version in the delegate packet passed (by a close margin on some points).

-At the Winter 1999 Board Meeting, Board Members discussed at length and unanimously agreed on the new, approved wording of COSA's Twelve Steps and Twelve Traditions and the meaning of COSA.
+At the 1999 Winter Board Meeting, Board members discussed the topic at length and unanimously agreed on the new, approved wording of COSA's Twelve Steps and Twelve Traditions and the meaning of COSA.
 In summary, the official name of our organization is now "COSA," not "C.O.S.A."
 It is no longer an abbreviation.
-The Steps and Traditions listed on the ISO website show the new version; wording changes were made in Steps One and Seven, and Traditions Three and Five.
+The Steps and Traditions listed on the ISO website show the new version; wording changes were made in Steps One and Seven, and in Traditions Three and Five.
 These changes are meant to honor the differences that exist in how COSA groups choose to define themselves; the new version attempts to be as inclusive as possible.
 This material is what will be used in ISO of COSA literature as the "official version," with the understanding that individual COSA groups have the right to "take what you like and leave the rest" (since each group is autonomous).
 Each COSA member may choose to define him/herself as a codependent of sexual addiction, as a co-sex addict, or simply as a member of COSA, according to his or her own personal experience and conscience.
 It has been quite a process to come to this approved wording.
 We feel we've done our best to honor all opinions and information.
 It is the Board's hope that the COSA fellowship will understand this process and accept the outcome.
 We ask the group members to keep in mind Tradition One: "Our common welfare should come first; personal recovery depends upon COSA unity."